eonfluxor/kron/README.md

 1. **Idle Timer**

-    Reset the idle timer by calling the function with the same key:
+    Resets the timer by calling the function with the same key:
 ```
 Delay.idle(1, key:"keyStrokes"){ (key,ctx) in
       print("performed after 1 second of inactivity")